soulrrrrr/soulrrrrr.github.io/content/_index.md

       title: Me in 10 seconds
       # subtitle:
       text:
-        I studied computer science at NYCU and NTU in Taiwan.

-        I am currently an incoming student at the University of Illinois at Urbana-Champaign (UIUC).
+        I studied computer science at NYCU and NTU in Taiwan.\n I am currently an incoming student at the University of Illinois at Urbana-Champaign (UIUC).
   - block: collection
     content: